Superstition keeps Kashmir's tribal women from accessing birth control | DW | 01.03.2021

 Rukaiya Jan, a woman from the Gujjar tribal community in Kashmir, was married at 15 years old, a common practice among Kashmir's nomadic herders.

-Now 35 years old, Jan has six children.
+Now 35, Jan has six children.
 The birth of her seventh baby, a girl, ended in tragedy, as the newborn died near a hospital gate several miles away from her home.
 Jan was unable to reach the hospital in time.

 She had discussed taking birth control with her husband, but she was not given permission.
 Jan is forbidden to attend family planning consultation because of social stigmas and religious beliefs in her family.